 Lenses is a Kafka client.
 Make sure your connection to the brokers is secured.
 The most secure schemes for Kafka are SSL and SASL_SSL.

-Although when utilizing Kafka ACLs the common advice is to give Lenses super.user status, that is the same rights as the brokers, you may want to restrict the Kafka topics that Lenses is allowed to read and write.
-For certain topics, access is required.
-Please check the ACLs for Lenses and system topics section.
+If you utilize Kafka ACLs, although the common advice is to give Lenses super.user status —that is same rights as the brokers—, you may want to restrict which topics Lenses is allowed to read and write.
+For certain topics, access is required, please check the ACLs for Lenses and system topics section.

 3rd Party Services Access¶

-Lenses may need access to third party software, like Zookeeper, Schema Registry, Kafka Connect and Kubernetes.
+Lenses may need access to third-party software, like Zookeeper, Schema Registry, Kafka Connect and Kubernetes.
 Verify that access to each service is indeed needed before granting it.
-For example a connection to Zookeeper is only required if you wish to manage quotas via Lenses.
-In such case, Lenses can use Kerberos to connect to Zookeeper.
+For example, a connection to Zookeeper is only required if you wish to manage quotas via Lenses.
+In such a case, Lenses can use Kerberos to connect to Zookeeper.
 Schema Registry access is required if you work with AVRO.
-Lenses can use basic authentication to connect to Confluent’s Schema Registry or Kerberos to connect to HortonWorks Schema Registry.
+Lenses can use basic authentication to connect to Confluent’s Schema Registry, or Kerberos to connect to HortonWorks Schema Registry.
 If you have one or more Kafka Connect clusters, Lenses will help you manage and monitor your connectors.
 Basic authentication to Connect’s REST endpoints is supported.
-Please notice that basic authentication should always happen over SSL.
-Kubernetes can be used to scale SQL processing by launching processors in it.
+Please note that basic authentication should always happen over SSL.
+Kubernetes can be used to scale SQL processing, by launching processors in it.
 The service account provided to Lenses may be restricted via Kubernetes RBAC to certain namespaces.
 Lenses need to be able to create, manage and destroy deployments and secrets.

-One of the key functions that Lenses provides is a 360 degree view of your streaming data, making it accessible to more people within your organization.
+One of the key functions that Lenses provides is a 360-degree view of your streaming data, making them accessible to more people within your organization.
 Opening access often brings the challenge to restrict certain data streams to groups of people.
 Lenses incorporates two tools to help with this task.
-The group based security allows you to control the topics each user is allowed to access and the level of access they command, such as list topics, view data or even write into a topic.
+The group-based security allows you to control the topics each user is allowed to access and the level of access they command, such as list topics, view data or even write into a topic.
 The Data Policies functionality allows you to set per-field obfuscation policies, so you can protect sensitive fields whilst still allowing access to the topic.